sparkfun/SparkFun_RTK_Firmware/docs/gis_software.md

 While we recommend SW Maps for Android, there are a variety of 3rd party apps available for GIS and surveying.
 We will cover a few examples below that should give you an idea of how to get the incoming NMEA data over Bluetooth into the software of your choice.

 Note: SparkFun is a hardware company; we don't use GIS software for our primary job.
-While we've stumbled our way through these software packages, we assume you, the professional will know how to use the software once it's clear how to get data from the RTK device into the GIS product.
+We will demonstrate the settings needed to connect to the software, after that we assume you, the professional will know how to use the software once it's clear how to get data from the RTK device into the GIS product.

 ## SW Maps

-![List of BT Devices in SW Maps](img/SparkFun%20RTK%20SWMaps%20Bluetooth%20Connect.png)

-*List of available Bluetooth devices*

 The best mobile app that we’ve found is the powerful, free, and easy to use *[SW Maps](https://play.google.com/store/apps/details?id=np.com.softwel.swmaps)* by Softwel.
 You’ll need an Android phone or tablet with Bluetooth.
 What makes SW Maps truly powerful is its built-in NTRIP client.
 This is a fancy way of saying that we’ll be showing you how to get RTCM correction data over the cellular network.

-![SW Maps with RTK Fix](img/SparkFun%20RTK%20SWMaps%20GNSS%20Status.png)

-*SW Maps with RTK Fix*
+![List of BT Devices in SW Maps](img/SparkFun%20RTK%20SWMaps%20Bluetooth%20Connect.png)

+*List of available Bluetooth devices*

 From SW Map's main menu, select *Bluetooth GNSS*.
 This will display a list of available Bluetooth devices.
 Select the Rover or Base you just paired with.
 If your are taking height measurements (altitude) in addition to position (lat/long) be sure to enter the height of your antenna off the ground including any [ARP offsets](https://geodesy.noaa.gov/ANTCAL/FAQ.xhtml#faq4) of your antenna (should be printed on the side).

 Click on 'CONNECT' to open a Bluetooth connection.
 Assuming this process takes a few seconds, you should immediately have a location fix.

+![SW Maps with RTK Fix](img/SparkFun%20RTK%20SWMaps%20GNSS%20Status.png)

+*SW Maps with RTK Fix*

+You can open the GNSS Status sub menu to view the current data.

 ### NTRIP Client

-If you’re using a serial radio to connect a Base to a Rover for your correction data, you can skip this part.
+If you’re using a serial radio to connect a Base to a Rover for your correction data, or if you're using the RTK Facet L-Band with built-in corrections, you can skip this part.

 We need to send RTCM correction data from the phone back to the RTK device so that it can improve its fix accuracy.
 This is the amazing power of the SparkFun RTK products and SW Maps.
 Your phone can be the radio link!
 From the main SW Maps menu select NTRIP Client.
 Not there?
 Be sure the 'SparkFun RTK' instrument was automatically selected connecting.
 Disconnect and change the instrument to 'SparkFun RTK' to enable the NTRIP Connection option.